-Fountains are much easier to buy than to build on your own.
-But you won’t get that unique fountain that merges with the hardscape landscape if you don’t build your own.
-So this is a fun project to take on if you can do it.
+Fountains are easier to buy than build.
+However, you won’t get that unique fountain that merges with the hardscape landscape if you don’t build your own.

-An easy type of DIY fountain involves buying a fountain base and building around it.
+A DIY fountain involves buying a fountain frame and building around it.
 You can bury it where you can reach to repair it then decorate the outside with garden figures, pitchers, and stone.

-A patio is a concrete pad that is usually covered and shaded from the sun.
-Patios are very popular because they can be poured in one day and are relatively cheap compared to more complicated options.
+A patio is a home extension and man-made structure that offers protection from direct sunlight.
+Patios are popular because they can be poured in one day and are cheap compared to other outdoor structures.

-You can build your own patio by pouring concrete or by building one with gravel.
+Build a patio with concrete or gravel.
 Just be sure you order the right amount of gravel for your project so you don’t waste money.
-Gravel can be highly affordable otherwise.
+Gravel is more affordable.

-Gravel is more forgiving than concrete and much easier to repair.
-So if you are doing it alone or with an amateur team then it’s best to start with gravel.
-If you hire a contractor, then decide together which is best.
+The material is easier to repair.
+When tackling a hardscape project alone or with a team, start with gravel.
+If you hire a contractor, decide together which would be best.

 Hardscape Landscaping With Your Vision